Historical Count, part 3: Funnels and behavioral cohorts

 Historical count in funnel analyses

 In Funnel Analysis charts, a user could enter the funnel multiple times, or perform the various steps multiple times.
-In order to decide if a user counts as converted in a Funnel Analysis chart with a Historical Count filter, Amplitude considers two things:
+To decide if a user counts as converted in a Funnel Analysis chart with a Historical Count filter, Amplitude considers two things:

 1. The Nth instance must be within the date picker dates; and